muratk5n/thirdwave/en/README.md

 ---

-Fossil fuel transportation.. a no-no. Clean fuels is the way.
+Fossil fuel transportation.. a no-no. Clean fuels.

 F24: "[In Peru] beaches [are] tarred by 6,000 barrels of oil that spilled from a tanker ship unloading at a refinery last Saturday.
 That